 How to write a master thesis proposal: noteworthy techniques

-When you write a master thesis you are often required to produce a proposal beforehand which must be approved before you can start the research and writing of your thesis.
+When you write a master thesis or hire someone to write my thesis for me, you are often required to produce a proposal beforehand which must be approved before you can start the research and writing of your thesis.
 Writing an academic proposal is the first of many steps involved in producing a large project or thesis.
 When you write the academic proposal, your job is to convince your academic committee or advisor that your topic and your approach are solid.
 They will then approve or not approve the topic.
 If it is approved, then you have the clear to start with the actual research.
 Not only should you indicate the plan of action you have, but your proposal should indicate the theoretical positioning you plan to take and your relationship to previous work in this field.

 Your proposal should have three elements in it:

 - 1. A rationale for why you selected this topic.
 Your rationale should indicate why the topic is useful within the discipline, or important.
 It is good here to indicate what limitations you will encounter; never promise to deliver something you can’t.

 - 2. A review of literature previously published that relates to your topic.
 You will need to explain how you plan to explore new territory and build off of the studies that have already been published.